ml4ai/automates-v2/docs/source/air_spec.md

 ### Identifier Specification

-Each identifier within a GrFN specification will have a single `<identifier_spec>` declaration.
-An identifier will be declared in the GrFN spec JSON by the following attribute-value list:
+Each identifier within a AIR specification will have a single `<identifier_spec>` declaration.
+An identifier will be declared in the AIR spec JSON by the following attribute-value list:

     <identifier_spec>[attrval] ::=
         "base_name" : <base_name>